Throw 'N' Go

 Village Discount Outlet

 2930 State Rd, Cuyahoga Falls, OH 44223

-Levi's Strauss and Company now collects and recycles any brand of clothing or shoesat any Levi's store.
+Levi Strauss and Co. now collects and recycles any brand of clothing or shoes at any Levi's store.
 Consumers may drop off any brand of clean clothing or shoes in collection boxes.
-Any consumer who brings an item of clothing or shoes to recycle will receive a voucher for 20 percent off a single, regular-priced Levi’s item in-store.
+Any consumer who brings an item of clothing or shoes to recycle will receive a voucher for 20% off a single, regular-priced Levi’s item in-store.

 The Blue Jeans Go Green program collects denim across the country and upcycles it into UltraTouchTM Denim Insulation, providing a portion to communities in need each year.

 Or find the nearest recycler.